 This mismatch can make the difference between a transactional work relationship and a transformational one.

 A transactional work scenario might involve trading time for money, acknowledging that we are lucky to get paid to do the work we enjoy.
 For some, trading time for money is enough.
 If it's not, we might feel like our job isn't serving our higher purpose, using our innate talents, or allowing us to evolve as a person; it can feel empty and like a waste of time.

 Transformational job experiences allow us to use our skills in an environment that benefits from our talents while simultaneously opening up opportunities for personal growth.
 For us, this creates a loop of good feelings, purpose, and meaning, and a trajectory forward.

 An experience can even be so transformational that you not only use your strengths but get better at your weaknesses, or perhaps can grow through the people you meet or new skills you learn on the job.

 It's easy to stay in a transactional relationship and stay in a job past the expiration date.
 And we must remember that clutching onto fear might give us temporary comfort, but this is time that we cannot get back.

 Are you living up to your standards?
 Can you be your personal best?
-Do you feel like you’re positively contributing to your environment?
+Do you feel like you're positively contributing to your environment?
 Are you growing?
-Are you spending time with people that lift you up?
-Will you look back at this time and not regret how you spent it?
+Are you spending time with people that elevate you?
+Will you look back at this time and be happy about how you spent it?

 Finding transformational work is possible.
-It can take time, tinkering, networking and a lot of interviewing!
+It can take time, tinkering, networking, and experimentation.
 You may have to go outside your comfort zone and take some risks.
-It’s essential to have self-awareness around what matters to you and seek out ways to find work that aligns with those pillars.
-You shouldn’t have to sacrifice substantially.
-At a high-level, for me personally — I want to do good work with great people.
-What does that mean in practice though?
+It's essential to have self-awareness about what matters to you and seek out ways to find work that aligns with those traits.